-Sheet-pan dinners are a life saver on busy weeknights.
-But a cookie sheet can also work wonders
+Sheet-pan dinners are a lifesaver on busy weeknights.
+But a baking sheet can also work wonders

 at breakfast time if you love bacon but hate grease splatters, standing over the stove and a house that smells like fatty, smoked meat for days.
 It’s time, dear reader, to put your sheet pan to work and start cooking bacon in the oven.

 Why should you cook bacon in the oven?

 Instead of using a frying pan to cook a few measly strips of bacon at a time, you can cook an entire pack at once (or about a dozen strips) on one sheet.
 Line your baking pan with foil or parchment paper and after cooking, you can simply discard it

 and rinse off your sheets instead of scrubbing a frying pan.
 And unlike with a frying pan, you can cook all your strips to your desired consistency (extra-crispy, please).
 So the real question is: Why aren’t you cooking bacon in the oven yet?
 To get started, try this method with our maple-fennel bacon, maple bacon French toast or gourmet BLT sandwich, delicious on its own or as a garnish on a brunch-time caesar.